moka-guys/dnanexus_varscan2/Readme.md

 -	strand-filter: Ignore variants with >90% support on one strand [True (1)]
 -	output-vcf: Outputs in VCF format [True (1)]
 -	variants: Report only variant (SNP/indel) positions [True (1)]
+-	samplename: samplename to be included in the VCF headerline (string).
+If not provided the bamfile prefix will be used.

 The following samtools mpileup can be specified. if not given the app defaults are applied (stated in square brackets):
 -	min-MQ: Minimum mapping quality for an alignment to be used (-q) [20]